-What I love about the above equation is that it defines all survival functions, and because the hazard function is arbitrary (i.e. there is no parametric form), the entire function is non-parametric (this allows for very flexible curves).
+What I love about the above equation is that it defines all survival functions.
 Notice that we can now speak either about the survival function, \(S(t)\), or the hazard function, \(h(t)\), and we can convert back and forth quite easily.
 It also gives us another, albeit not as useful, expression for \(T\).
 Upon differentiation and some algebra, we recover:

 Of course, we do not observe the true survival curve of a population.
 We must use the observed data to estimate it.
 There are many ways to estimate the survival function and the hazard rate, which brings us to estimation using lifelines.